sanjanarayarala/NeuralNetworksLearnings/README.md

 # NeuralNetworksLearnings

 ## Overview
-This repository is dedicated to implementing and understanding neural network concepts from scratch, without relying on deep learning libraries such as TensorFlow or PyTorch, as I follow YT lectures.
+This repository is dedicated to implementing and understanding neural network concepts from scratch without relying on deep learning libraries such as TensorFlow or PyTorch, as I follow YT lectures, and compare with how neural networks are implemented with DL frameworks.
 The primary goal is to build a strong foundation in neural networks by implementing key concepts using only fundamental Python capabilities and NumPy.

 ## Why This Repository?
 In the era of powerful deep learning frameworks, it's easy to use high-level APIs without fully grasping the underlying mechanics.
 By developing neural networks from first principles, this repository aims to: